koalatiapp/tools-service-functions/README.md

 This repo is configured to work on DigitalOcean's serverless functions (Nimbella).

-For more information, check out [koalatiapp/tools-service](https://github.com/koalatiapp/tools-service).
+For more information, check out [koalatiapp/tools-service](https://github.com/koalatiapp/tools-service) (the code and concepts in this repository are heavily based on the tools-service repository).